 If your goal is to drive traffic to your website, this one speaks for itself.
-Selecting this option will drive people to your site and encourage them to take action once they get there.
+Selecting this option for a Pinterest ad will drive people to your site and encourage them to take action once they get there.
 If you’ve spent a lot of time optimizing your site, but maybe not as much time creating promotional materials, this is a good goal to select.

 Again, this goal is pretty self-explanatory.
 If you have an app that you’d like more people to install, select this option.

 When selecting a goal, always keep your content and brand objectives in mind.
 Consider the resources at your disposal, and think about how Pinterest’s unique platform can help you make the best of your resources – especially if you’re just starting to experiment with Pinterest ads.